nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all food items: `clear`

-Clears all food items from NutriGoals.
+Clears all food items on all days from NutriGoals.

 Format: `clear`